coljnr9/parallax/README.md

 # Parallax: The Sovereign LLM Proxy

-Parallax is a high-integrity, stateful Rust proxy designed to bridge **Cursor** and **OpenRouter/Google Gemini**.
-It solves common issues with streaming tool calls (like the "Gemini 400" error) and maintains a **Sovereign Conversation State** in a local SQLite database.
+Parallax is a high-integrity, stateful Rust proxy designed to bridge **Cursor** and **OpenRouter**.
+It solves common issues with streaming tool calls (like the "Gemini 400" error) and maintains a **Conversation State** in a local SQLite database.

 ## 🌟 Key Features